great-expectations/great_expectations/docs/docusaurus/docs/terms/data_assistant.md

 Data Assistants are multi-batch aware.
 For more information about using a single or multiple Batches of data in a Batch Request, see [How to choose between working with a single or multiple Batches of data](../guides/connecting_to_your_data/how_to_choose_between_working_with_a_single_or_multiple_batches_of_data.md)

 To take advantage of the multi-batch awareness of Data Assistants, your <TechnicalTag tag="datasource" text="Datasources" /> need to be configured so that you can acquire multiple Batches in a single Batch Request.
-To configure your Datasources to return multiple Batches, see [How to configure a SQL Datasource](/docs/0.15.50/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_sql_datasource.md)
+To configure your Datasources to return multiple Batches, see [How to connect to a PostgreSQL database](/docs/0.15.50/guides/connecting_to_your_data/database/postgres#5-configure-your-datasource).

 To request multiple Batches in a single Batch Request, see [How to get one or more Batches of data from a configured Datasource](../guides/connecting_to_your_data/how_to_get_one_or_more_batches_of_data_from_a_configured_datasource.md).